 Several studies report efficacy in association with an opioid switch in delirious cancer patients.
 In a prospective study of 17 delirious patients with cancer, delirium and myoclonus were reversed in 80% and 100% of patients, respectively, after opioid switching from transdermal fentanyl to oral methadone [80].
 In another prospective study of 20 cancer patients with morphine-induced delirium who had their opioid treatment rotated from morphine to fentanyl, both delirium symptom scores and pain were significantly reduced [81].
 Treatment success was obtained in 13/20 patients on day 3 and 18/20 patients by day 7 [81].
 In a prospective study of 20 cancer patients with uncontrolled pain and postulated ‘terminal delirium’ who underwent opioid rotation to methadone, most patients had at least a short-term improvement in mental status [82].

-See Section on “Pharmacological interventions for delirium treatment in adults with cancer” for more discussion of this topic.
+See section on ‘Pharmacological interventions for delirium prevention and treatment in adults with cancer’ for more discussion of this topic.

-See also the recently updated ESMO CPG on Management of cancer pain [83]).
+The reader is also directed to review the ESMO CPG on ‘Management of cancer pain in adult patients’ for further information [83]).

 Recommendation:

-Opioid rotation (or switching) may be appropriate if signs of opioid-induced neurotoxicity are present [V, B].
+Opioid rotation (or switching) may be appropriate if signs of OIN are present [V, B].

 A proportion of people develop opioid toxicity, either in association with rapidly increasing doses (especially if their cancer pain is poorly responsive to opioids), with an accumulation of opioid metabolites caused by renal impairment, rapid tolerance or with sensitivity to opioids.
 One of the effects of opioid toxicity is delirium; therefore, switching opioids (with a reduction in opioid equianalgesic dose by approximately 30%–50%) may be useful in alleviating delirium.